 American College of Radiology Releases New and Updated ACR Appropriateness Criteria

-The American College of Radiology® (ACR®) today released an update to its ACR Appropriateness Criteria® (ACR AC), which includes 198 diagnostic imaging and interventional radiology topics with 965 clinical variants covering more than 1,700 clinical scenarios.
-This update includes six new and 10 revised topics.
+Reston, VA (April 26, 2021) — The American College of Radiology® (ACR®) today released an update to its ACR Appropriateness Criteria® (ACR AC), which includes 211 diagnostic imaging and interventional radiology topics with more than 1,000 clinical variants covering approximately 1,900 clinical scenarios.
+This update includes 13 new and five revised topics.
 All topics include a narrative, evidence table and a literature search summary.
-Patient-friendly summaries, which are intended to help patients understand what tests are appropriate for their situation and enhance communication from ordering physicians and radiologists, are available for a number of topics as well.

 The new topics in today’s release are: